 - Torre di Moravola, Perugia, one for the architectural geeks.
 Slick, modern yet ancient.
 Is it too posh for us?
 Are we ready for the cocktail competitions?
 No, but could be worth a try if we maintain an aloof air of mystery…

 - Cocoa Island, Maldives.
 It can’t be real and, although we’re useless at sitting and relaxing, this could tempt us.
 Swimming, snorkelling anyone?
 “Don’t come here to be entertained, as there is nothing at all to do…”

-- NEW Bror, København, Denmark.
+- Bror, København, Denmark.
 It’s not quite Noma [even with a 4 letter name…] but there’s a local Northern builder connection with one of the owners, Sam Nutter.
 Very interesting food – Herring Liver, Turnip; Cod Cheek, Horseradish, Dill; Bull Balls, Tartare Sauce; Cod Cheek, Salsify, Squid Ink.
 Judge for yourselves!